 If you are not actively working on the date coverage would normally begin, the coverage will not begin until you return to active work with the University.

-If you go on leave and elect not to continue IRP contributions, your return-to-work date then becomes your new date of hire for the purpose of reinstatement of IRP coverage and this date will also be used for the purpose of applying the pre-existing condition exclusion.
+If you go on leave and elect not to continue IRP premiums, your return-to-work date then becomes your new date of hire for the purpose of reinstatement of IRP coverage and this date will also be used for the purpose of applying the pre-existing condition exclusion.

 Coverage under the plan will end on the earlier of the following dates: